Welcome to today's edition of the Rush 24-7 podcast.

 He was calling attention.

-So that we would all realize the depraved and decrepit past we all came.
+He was raising all of our conscience levels so that we would all realize the depraved and decrepit past from which we all came.

 The modern day Django.

-This was a man who was getting even with all the people who need to be gotten even with for all the evil that had been done in the past to Various minorities in this country.
+This was a man who was getting even with all the people who need to be gotten even with for all the evil that had been done in the past to various minorities in this country.

 And the LAPD started the fire in the cabin.